 Business owners often find themselves frustrated when they see their chosen keywords ranked highly on search engine results pages, but yet, do not see any more traffic than they did before ranking for them.
 What many of them do not understand is that the keywords they believe their consumers are searching for are not what they are using.
 If no one is searching for top ranking keywords, there won’t be any increase in traffic.

 Nate Dame, author of “Why You Should Never “Do Keyword Research Again” shares, “The problem with traditional keyword research is that it is still rooted in PPC: identify target keywords, examine the level of competition, place a bid.
 That’s not how SEO works see here.
 Starting an SEO campaign based on the wrong research is a recipe for low rankings, low traffic, and Google penalties.”

 Proper keyword research is imperative for optimal keyword ranking for terms consumers use.
-SEO professionals need to think outside of the box when it comes to finding keywords people are searching for, they must consider:
+SEO professionals Sydney need to think outside of the box when it comes to finding keywords people are searching for, they must consider:

 - Target audience

 - Competitor keywords and placement

 By using these factors, hundreds of keywords can usually be generated that could bring in a great deal of traffic to a site.
 The next problem is that bringing more people to a website does not automatically mean the business becomes a success.

 “While rankings can contribute to overall success, they are not a reliable measurement or predictor of success,” according to Winston Burton from Search Engine Land.

 Keyword rankings only bring people to a site, according to a study that shows the average top listing in Google receives 33 percent of traffic.
 Keyword rankings do not translate to success, unless the only goal is to increase traffic to a website.
 Conversion is usually the ultimate goal because it increases leads or revenue.